 Shopping at the dispensary

-Although this option is only available to people living in states with medical and adult-use legalization, buying seeds at the dispensary is far more straightforward.
+Although this option is only available to people living in states with medical and adult-use legalization, buying marijuana seeds at the dispensary is far more straightforward.
 However, your options are more limited.

 Dispensary staff should be able to give you information on the seeds they’re selling, but keep in mind that a lot of dispensaries focus on selling flower and end-products.
 It’s a good idea to call ahead and talk to staff to see if they are knowledgeable about seeds and can give you specific information on growing.